The Tampa Bay 100

 Crewing

 A "crew" is one or more people, working as a team, who are the runner’s primary source of support and encouragement throughout the race.
 It is possible to do this crewless by stopping at local joints and gas stations.
-But for the most part, runners will be 100% dependent on their crew.
-The crew can meet you at any point on the course, not only at aid stations.
+However, having a crew is highly recommended.
+The crew can meet you at any point on the course, not only just at aid stations.

-Vehicles must be parked completely off the road surface whenever they are stopped (with all four tires right of the white line).
-The doors on the left side of the vehicle must never be opened into the roadway, even momentarily.
+6. Vehicles must be parked completely off the road surface whenever they are stopped.
+Any door of the vehicle must never be opened into the roadway, even momentarily.
+Again, only park in legally designated areas.

 Pacing and Pacers

-The Pacer may join the runner AFTER the Courtney Campbell Causeway!
-Pacer may, and is encouraged, to help the runner navigate.
+The Pacer may join the runner AFTER the Courtney Campbell Causeway aid station!
+Pacer may, and is encouraged to help the runner navigate.
 Runners over the age of 60, or others needing special assistance, may have a pacer at any time.

-"Muling" i.e., having your pacer carry your water bottle or a portable phone charger for you is allowed.
+“Muling" i.e., having your pacer carry your water bottle, portable phone charger, & etc for you is allowed for this event.

 Course Marking / Directions